h4o/polystage/README.md

     with NeverUndo(script) as never_undo:
         never_undo.do(...)
 then, any failure will still trigger a revert process, but will never try to undo these commands.

+In this example, if your file's name is `ThingDoer.py` you can run it directly with the following command.

+    ThingDoer.do_the_thing()

 ##Adding excel scripts
 You can also add your own excel scripts.
-All you have to you is to implement the class `python.scripts.ExcelScript.ExcelScript`:
+All you have to do is to implement the class `python.scripts.ExcelScript.ExcelScript`:

 ###Example